Channel-Wise Mixed-Precision Quantization for Large Language Models

 \section{Introduction}

-Large Language Models (LLMs), trained on massive text corpora and containing up to hundreds of billions of parameters, have demonstrated exceptional performance across a wide range of language tasks~\citep{brown2020language,chowdhery2023palm,du2022glam,hoffmann2022training,thoppilan2022lamda,touvron2023llama1}.
+Large Language Models (LLMs), trained on massive text corpora and containing up to hundreds of billions of parameters, have demonstrated exceptional performance across a wide range of language tasks~\citep{brown2020language,chowdhery2023palm,du2022glam,hoffmann2022training,thoppilan2022lamda,touvron2023llama1, hendrycksmeasuring}.
 However, deploying LLMs directly on devices for inference presents a significant challenge due to their enormous parameter sizes~\citep{frantar2023sparsegpt,xiasheared,xiaoefficient,li2024evaluating}.
-For instance, GPT-3~\citep{brown2020language}, with 175 billion parameters, requires 350 GB of memory in FP16 precision, which far exceeds the capacity of the latest NVIDIA H100 GPU with 96 GB of memory, let alone the capabilities of edge devices.
+For instance, GPT-3~\citep{brown2020language}, with 175 billion parameters, requires 350 GB of memory in FP16 precision, which far exceeds the capacity of the NVIDIA H100 GPU with 96 GB of memory, let alone the capabilities of edge devices.

 Low-precision weight-only quantization~\citep{parklut,lee2024owq,huang2024billm} has emerged as a promising solution to address this challenge by converting model weights from high bit-width representations (e.g., FP16) to lower bit-widths (e.g., 3-bit), significantly reducing the memory requirements for on-device LLM inference.
-In this work, we focus on Post-Training Quantization (PTQ)~\citep{dettmers2022gpt3,yuan2023rptq,shao2023omniquant,liu2024kivi}, which quantizes the pre-trained models without the need for retraining -- a process that is often costly and resource-intensive.
+In this work, we focus on Post-Training Quantization (PTQ)~\citep{dettmers2022gpt3,yuan2023rptq,shao2023omniquant,liu2024kivi}, which quantizes the pre-trained models without the need for retraining, a process that is often costly and resource-intensive.
 Most existing PTQ methods concentrate on integer-bit quantization and employ a uniform low-bit-width representation across all layers~\citep{lin2024awq,chee2024quip,frantar2022gptq}, as illustrated in Figure~\ref{fig:frame}(a), yielding promising performance in low-bit quantization tasks.
 However, these methods are limited in their adaptability to devices with additional storage capacity.
-For example, they can only offer solutions constrained to integer-bit quantization (e.g., 2-bit) even if the device could support models with an average of, e.g., 2.2-bit precision, failing to utilize the extra storage space to further reduce quantization loss.
+For example, they are restricted to integer-bit quantization (e.g., 2-bit), even when devices could support an average precision like 2.2 bits.
+Attempts to utilize the additional storage, e.g., by \textit{passively retaining more outliers in FP16}, often result in marginal performance gains with increased latency~\citep{lin2024awq}.